-(k) monitoring the interest of retired armour personnel who might be available for Association responsibilities; and

-(I) performing such other duties as may from time to time be assigned by the President
+- (k) monitoring the interest of retired armour personnel who might be available for Association responsibilities; and, - (l) performing such other duties as may from time to time be assigned by the President. - 5.01 THE SECRETARY.

-5.01(c) THE SECRETARY

 The Secretary is responsible to the President and to Council for all administrative matters.
-The mandate includes, but is not necessarily limited to:

-- (a) publishing notices of meetings as may be required; - (b) publishing meeting agenda, minutes and such other material as may be required; - (c) giving notice of dues to members when applicable; - (d) conducting correspondence as required; - (e) maintaining appropriate files; - (f) developing and implementing the administrative plans for meetings; - (g) coordinating annual general meeting details; - (h) developing the annual general meeting program in concert with the president; - (i) forwarding annual general meeting resolutions to the appropriate recipient; - (j) arranging for the timely return of competition trophies; - (k) compiling and publishing the Annual Review & Membership Directory; - (I) ensuring that the officers are conversant with their duties and responsibilities and assisting - them in the execution of their mandate; and - (m) such other duties as may from time to time be assigned by the president
+The mandate includes, but is not necessarily limited to: - (a) publishing notices of meetings as may be required; - (b) publishing meeting agenda, minutes and such other material as may be required; - (c) giving notice of dues to members when applicable; - (d) conducting correspondence as required; - (e) maintaining appropriate files; - (f) developing and implementing the administrative plans for meetings; - (g) coordinating annual general meeting details; - (h) developing the annual general meeting program in concert with the president; - (i) forwarding annual general meeting resolutions to the appropriate recipient; - (i) arranging for the timely return of competition trophies; - (k) compiling and publishing the Annual Review & Membership Directory; - (l) ensuring that the officers are conversant with their duties and responsibilities and assisting them in the execution of their mandate; and. - (m) such other duties as may from time to time be assigned by the president.

-5.01(d) THE TREASURER
+- 6.01 THE TREASURER.
 The Treasurer is responsible to the President and to Council for all financial matters.
-The mandate includes, but is not necessarily limited to:

-(a) maintaining the financial books of account including:

-(1) receiving all funds due to the Association to an account(s) held in a recognized financial institution.

-(2) disbursing funds in payment of Association liabilities;

-(3) preparing interim financial statements;
+The mandate includes, but is not necessarily limited to, maintaining the financial books of account including: - (a) receiving all funds due to the Association to an account(s) held in a recognized financial institution. - (b) disbursing funds in payment of Association liabilities; - (c) preparing interim financial statements;

-(4) providing financial abstracts and analyses as required;

-(5) ensuring that an annual financial verification is performed; and agencies and by the Conference of Defence Associations.
+- (d) providing financial abstracts and analyses as required; - (e) ensuring that an annual financial verification is performed; and, - (f) submitting annual returns as may be required by municipal, provincial, or federal agencies and by the Conference of Defence Associations.

-(6) submitting annual returns as may be required by municipal, provincial or federal

-5.01(e) THE ASSISTANT SECRETARY-TREASURER
+- 7.01 THE ASSISTANT SECRETARY-TREASURER.
 The assistant secretary-treasurer when appointed is responsible to the secretary-treasurer for those administrative and financial matters which are assigned in the sole discretion of the secretary-treasurer.
-Without limiting the generality of the foregoing, the mandate includes:

-(a) maintaining a current nominal roll of Honorary, Ordinary, and Life Members;

-(b) chairing the committee to recommend Honorary and Life memberships for consideration at the annual general meeting;

-(c) acting as recording secretary at the annual general meeting and committees thereof, and assisting in the preparation of minutes;

-(d) assembling pertinent material for the Annual Review & Membership Directory;

-(e) administrative duties as assigned in connection with the annual general meeting; and

-(f) such other duties as may from time to time be assigned.

-5.02(b) THE IMMEDIATE PAST PRESIDENT
+Without limiting the generality of the foregoing, the mandate includes: - (a) maintaining a current nominal roll of Honorary, Ordinary and Life Members; - (b) chairing the committee to recommend Honorary and Life memberships for consideration at the annual general meeting; - (c) acting as recording secretary at the annual general meeting and committees thereof, and assisting in the preparation of minutes; - (d) assembling pertinent material for the Annual Review & Membership Directory; - (e) administrative duties as assigned in connection with the annual general meeting; and, - (f) such other duties as may from time to time be assigned. - 8.01 THE IMMEDIATE PAST PRESIDENT.
 The immediate past president is automatically conferred life membership and sits as a voting member of the executive committee.
-The mandate includes, but is not necessarily limited to;

-- (a) ensuring the effective transition of authority to the incoming president; - (b) providing advice to the president when requested; - (c) acting as chair of the nominating committee; - (d) representing the president as assigned; and - (e) performing such other duties as may from time to time be assigned.
+The mandate includes, but is not necessarily limited to; - (a) ensuring the effective transition of authority to the incoming president; - (b) providing advice to the president when requested; - (c) acting as chair of the nominating committee; - (d) representing the president as assigned; and, - (e) performing such other duties as may from time to time be assigned. - 9.01 THE ADVISORY GROUP.

-5.03 THE ADVISORY GROUP

 The advisory group is composed of three of the life members elected to Council who are appointed by the executive committee and sit as voting members of that committee.
 They are responsible to offer advice and counsel based upon their experience, and to actively confer with life members.
 Their mandate includes, but is not necessarily limited to: